GitHubonline1396529/printAcat/README.md

 # printAcat

 This program is about a cat in terminal.

-Her name is "printA" .

-The output of this program is like the following :
+The output of this program is as the following :

 ```